lenincompres/DOM.create/README.md

 ```

 NOTE:
-* Giving an element an id creates a global variable (of the same name) to hold this element.
+* Giving an element an id creates a global variable (of the same name) to hold the element.
-* Use text: or innerText:, and content:, html: or innerHTML: for the element's content.
+* Use *text:* or *innerText:*, *html:* or *innerHTML:*, or simply *content:* for the element's inner content.

-### Array of elements
+### Array of Elements

-Use arrays to create multiple elements of the same tag.
+Use arrays to create multiple consecutive elements of the same tag.

 ```javascript
 DOM.create({